BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/gundabad_and_dol_guldur.md

 **SPECIAL RULES**

-- Dominant (5)
+- [Dominant] (5)
-- Large Target
+- [Large Target]
-- Terror
+- [Terror]
-- Ancient Enemies (Dwarf)
+- [Ancient Enemies] (Dwarf)
-- Ancient Enemies (Elf)
+- [Ancient Enemies] (Elf)

 - **Catapult** `ACTIVE`

 A Siege Engine with range 12" - 96" and Strength 10.
 May still fire in same turn the troll has Moved, but will only hit on the roll of a natural 6.
 May still fire while Engaged in Combat, but on a To Hit roll of a natural 1, the troll suffers a Wound.
 Does not have a normal siege crew, and can always be fired if the troll is alive.
-Other models can never fire this catapult as Untrained Crew.
+Other models can never fire this catapult as [Untrained Crew].
 The catapult cannot be destroyed as normal if an enemy spends an entire turn in base contact.

 - **Area Effect** `ACTIVE`